About eating disorders

 An eating disorder is a complex mental illness that for some can lead to severe and permanent physical complications, and even death.1 Eating disorders are not a choice – they are serious illnesses.2

-There are four main types of eating disorders – anorexia nervosa, bulimia nervosa, binge-eating disorder, and other specified feeding or eating disorders (OSFED).2
+There are several types of eating disorders, including anorexia nervosa, bulimia nervosa, binge-eating disorder, avoidant/restrictive food intake disorder (ARFID), and other specified feeding or eating disorders (OSFED).2

 - Anorexia nervosa is characterised by the severe restriction of food intake, and generally results in significant (and dangerous) weight loss.3